-Now that our little peanut has graced us with her presence I am finding myself answering a lot of emails regarding general baby questions.
+Now that both The Peanut and P2 have arrived, I am finding myself answering a lot of emails regarding general baby questions.
 While I find myself doing a lot of diapers, burping, and lullabies these days, I tend to leave the buying of products up to The Girl.
-So with that I am going to turn this page over to her to comment and maintain. -Ray
+So with that, I am going to turn this page over to her to comment and maintain. -Ray

 During pregnancy I just tried my best to get on with life as usual, but there were a few little things that made the changes a little easier.
 Here’s what I found.

 Tummy Drops: These little candies kept me from tossing my cupcakes each morning at the bakery.
 They used to also sell them in peppermint which I also enjoyed, but the ginger ones were good too.
 A little spicy!

 Bellaband: This had to be one of my best purchases!
 This band went around the top of my regular skinny jeans and allowed me to wear non-maternity jeans pretty close to the 7 month mark!
 This actually works, I bought it in black and it just looked like I had layered my shirts.
 Way way better than shelling out for multiple pairs of maternity pants.

 Belly Butter: Now I know a lot of people believe that stretch marks are hereditary, and I really don’t know the science behind it all.
 What I will say, is that my belly was so freaking itchy for about a month before I ponied up and bought a pot of this stuff!
 It soothed the skin instantly, I about cried with satisfaction the first time I put it on, and in the end, after having a 9lb baby I had Z.E.R.O. stretch marks.
 Take that as you will.
 I’ll be buying it again for the next additions!